btmxh/nrs/core/specification.md

 ### 2.3.
 Mathematical concepts

-The (score calculation process)[] depends on some basic concepts of linear
-algebra: vectors, matrices, dot product, matrix multiplication, etc. All of the vectors and matrices used in the process will be simple vectors and matrices (ordered sets of real numbers).
+The [score calculation process](#32-score-calculation) depends on some basic concepts of linear algebra: vectors, matrices, dot product, matrix multiplication, etc. All of the vectors and matrices used in the process will be simple vectors and matrices (ordered tuples of real numbers).

 Score vectors and matrices are simple vectors and matrices with a restriction: in a context, all score vectors must have the same number of dimensions `n`,